 What are the most frequent asked questions about the TP-Link routers' speed?

-A: 150 Mbps and 300 Mbps means the maximum wireless links speed the router can provide.
+A: It means the maximum wireless associated/link speed the router can provide.
 It is the internal WLAN connection speed between the computer and the router, not the internet speed.

 Q: How do I know my actual internet speed?

 A: There are various speed-test tools online .You can try with the most popular site: http://speedtest.net Although this test is Flash based and not very accurate.
 For an accurate test you can look for an HTML5 speed test like: speedof.me.

 Q: Why I can only get 1.2 Mbps download speed for instance, when the router says it is a 300 Mbps device?

 A: As stated above, 300 Mbps refers to the WLAN internal link speed between the router and the computer, it is different from the actual internet speed.
 The internet speed is mainly decided by your ISP.

 Q: Why I am getting 1MBytes/s download speed while my ISP provide a 8M network, for instance.

 A: Usually here 8M means 8Mbps Mbps or Mb/s means megabits per second while MBps or MB/s means Megabytes per second, there are 8 bits per Byte.
 It is important to clarify whether it is Mb or MB since they differ by a factor of 8.